-It is also critical to have solar panels that will gather enough solar energy during the day to charge the batteries before night falls fully.
+It is also critical to size solar panels to gather enough solar energy within peak sun hours during the day to fully charge the batteries before night falls.
 Six to eight hours is standard though needs can vary depending on the season, the region, and the weather.

 Weather resistance is important to avoid taking down solar flagpole lights whenever the weather turns sour.
 Having a weather rating of at least IP65 is the minimum as this ensures the device will work properly in the rain, wind and be resilient to the effects of the sun.
 This will also typically match any weather conditions that an all-weather flag can handle.

 While an IP rating of 67 is better, this is only necessary for solar flagpole lights on the ground and at risk of flooding, such as the upward-facing solar lights staked into the ground.
 They aren’t like Solar Step Lights, almost always mounted into the ground and need higher ratings.
 A rating of IP65 should be more than sufficient for average weather conditions and comes standard on most solar flagpole lights.

 This is entirely down to aesthetics and the light shining on more than just the flag.
 Pointing upwards can be more aesthetically pleasing and ensure the flag is better lit if the brightness is high enough.